Lance-Zhang/Sailboat_AutoCruise_Control/README.md

 # Sailboat_AutoCruise_Control
 This is a cruise control strategy for sailboat under steady wind.

-This sentence is written by readme-edits brunch.
+This sentence is written by readme-edits branch.